plabayo/learn-rust-101/README.md

 However, in case you are confident you did get all the foundational concepts of Rust and want to just develop stuff already and get it "into your fingers" you might want to opt to after this (and before jumping onto section (5)) read ["Rust In Action"](https://www.manning.com/books/rust-in-action) first.
 It gives a lot of fun things to build.
 Alternatively you can check the "Learn More Rust: Extra" part of [section (2) Learn more Rust](#2-learn-more-rust), where we also go over many ideas for you to get more experience and help you solidify your Rust knowledge.

 The "Rust in Action" book can also be seen as yet another alternative all together, as it is also aimed at introducing Rust to people who never did any Systems programming, So you could also do it instead of the Rust Web Programming book.

+Do you ever want to develop something using both Rust and Python?

+- Check out the pyo3 project: <https://github.com/PyO3/pyo3>
+- You might also like the following resource in your learning journey of it: <https://dora.carsmos.ai/blog/rust-python/>

 ### [Appendix VI.
 More Material](#appendix-vi-more-material)